Physical Fitness Requirements

 - Dry Fire/Radio Communication: The applicant/employee will draw their training handgun and dry fire it 6 times with each hand, then and holster secure the weapon.
 The participant will then pick up a radio simulate a transmission identifying their ID number and “assignment complete” (timing ends).
 This task will test fine motor skills and the participant’s ability to communicate under physical stress.

-If deemed physically fit for hire, deputy recruits are required to meet or exceed the fitness assessment criteria shown above within 40 minutes during the 4 th week of the Deputy Advanced Recruit Training (D.A.R.T.) program or will be subject to dismissal.
+If deemed physically fit for hire, deputy recruits are required to meet or exceed the fitness assessment criteria shown above within 40 minutes during the fourth week of the Field Training Officer (FTO) Program - Phase I.

 Deputy applicants are strongly encouraged to begin fitness training as soon as application is completed in order to meet these rigorous fitness requirements.